-At Parashift, we focus on leveraging pragmatic state-of-the-art machine learning (ML) technologies to solve specific problems for our clients.
+At Parashift, we focus on leveraging pragmatic state-of-the-art machine learning (ML) technologies to solve specific problems for our clients thanks to Intelligent Document Processing.
 The problem at the heart of this is the structured data extraction of all kinds of business documents.

 Gartner estimates that today, more than 80% of corporate data is unstructured.
 This means that the data resides in the form of free text, emails, and other written documents.
 So it is not that surprising that autonomous classification and data extraction of documents are still major challenges that need to be addressed and solved.
 Why this is yet the case has various reasons.
 Here, I will briefly touch upon two of them:

 Documents, even those that we would basically describe as rather standardized, such as invoices, for example, can have many different layouts and structures.
 This means that a traditional OCR (Optical Character Recognition) machine simply has no idea where to look for what on the document if it deviates from the “normal” case.
 As you can see, the complexity is often relatively high even with seemingly trivial documents.

 A pragmatic approach to solving such a problem is to create a large number of static templates, which should capture the structural differences between the various documents and suppliers.
 The results of this approach are usually quite good.
 However, the more business transactions and stakeholders a company has, the faster this becomes a real management challenge.
 And simply applying created templates to formats that the machine has never seen before is hopeless.

 Another challenge comes from the quality of the documents which we may encounter in our daily business.
 If these documents are not really cleanly printed or are poorly photographed or scanned and forwarded to the mailbox, such cases can quickly become problematic for the OCR machine.
 When interpreting the input values, the machine often “sees” too much noise and is therefore unable to provide usable data.

 A step towards autonomous document processing